 What to do:

 Firstly, chop the onion into small pieces and if using stock cubes, make your vegetable stock.
 Also peel your garlic.
-If you have a garlic crusher (I would highly recommend one) there is no need to chop the garlic, but if not, cut the garlic into small pieces.
+Crush your garlic if you can, or cut into small pieces.

 Heat the knob of butter in a pan over a medium heat.
 I tend to use my wok to cook this dish but that is just my personal choice (and a bit strange I know!).
-The best advice would be to use something non-stick as risotto does have a habit of clinging onto pans if you’re not careful.
+The best advice would be to use something non-stick.
+Risotto does have a habit of clinging onto pans if you’re not careful.

-Once the butter is melted add the onions and garlic (if using a crusher, just crush straight into the pan).
+Once the butter is melted add the onions and garlic.
 Stir for several minutes until the onions are translucent.
-Then tip in your risotto rice and give it a good stir to mix it thoroughly with the butter, onion and garlic.
+Tip in your risotto rice.
+Give it a good stir to mix it thoroughly with the butter, onion and garlic.

 Add half of the stock to the rice and stir.
 Turn the heat to a level where the stock gently bubbles away but isn’t boiling furiously.
 Add the rest of the stock in over the next 20 minutes, topping up whenever the rice starts to dry out.
 As mentioned earlier, be careful not to let it stick.

-While the risotto is cooking away, slice your mushrooms and cut the brie into slices and then approximately inch long pieces.
+While the risotto is cooking away, slice your mushrooms and cut the brie into approximately 1 inch long pieces.

 Turn the heat off and stir the brie into the risotto.
 The brie will melt slightly into the warm rice.